devmount/GuitarNotes/README.md

 A Plugin for moziloCMS 2.0

-GuitarNotes provides various possibilities to display notes, tabs and pluck notation for guitar notation.
+GuitarNotes provides various possibilities to display notes, tabs and pluck notation for guitar.

 ## Installation
 #### With moziloCMS installer